luchaoo7/free-vpn/README.md

 ##### Serverless
 - Assuming you already signed up [here](https://www.serverless.com/pricing).
 - Register your Access Key ID & Secret Access Key in  Serverless.
+  - The most secure way it to create an IAM Access Role but for this guide we will be using our Secret Key and Access ID in the next step.

 ## Usage